marianoguerra/efene/README.markdown

 to see how it looks you can go to the [examples dir](http://github.com/marianoguerra/efene/tree/master/examples/)

+## Participate

+a mailing list is available at [librelist]("http://librelist.com") just send a mail to efene@librelist.com to subscribe.

+as first mail you may send a hello world program in efene and present yourself by saying your name, where you are, how did you heard about efene and anything else you would like to say.

 ## Build instructions

 ### clone the repository with the latest code